Oghma-Infinium/Vagabond/README.md

 3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

-#### ⚠ Prior to Installation Warning
+#### ⚠ Prior to Installation Warning ⚠

 Wabbajack can sometimes have trouble downloading mods hosted on sites other than Nexus.
-Because of this, it's required that you **MANUALLY DOWNLOAD** the following files **BEFORE** starting pressing the play button to start the install process for Vagabond.
+Because of this, it's required that you **MANUALLY DOWNLOAD** the following files **BEFORE** pressing the play button to start the install process for Vagabond.

 **Google Drive Links:**
 - [Elden Ring - Great Spear.7z](https://drive.google.com/file/d/19muJYVcS_CwVOsQ9bQL_wWsYRz5W7BZI/edit)